Overview of Results Reporting

 When all Vote Center ballots have been counted, the Final Election Night Report will be posted.

 During the days and weeks following Election Day, the remaining ballots are counted.
-These ballots include Vote by Mail ballots received on Election Day and the three days following along with any conditional voter registration ballots and provisional ballots.
+These ballots include Vote by Mail ballots received on and after Election Day along with any conditional voter registration ballots and provisional ballots.
 Under California Elections Code, the Elections Office can count Vote by Mail ballots that are postmarked on or before Election Day and received no later than three days after Election Day.
+For the November 2020 Presidential Election, ballots that are postmarked on or before Election Day will be counted if they are received no later than 17 days after Election Day.

-On the evening of Wednesday, March 4, an updated report on the number of ballots received will be posted on smcacre.org.
+The evening after Election Day, an updated report on the number of ballots received and remaining to count will be posted on smcacre.org.
 This number will include Vote by Mail ballots, conditional voter registration ballots, and provisional ballots.

-All Vote by Mail ballot envelope signatures must be verified, extracted from their envelopes, then scanned before the results can be reported.
-Conditional voter registration and provisional ballots must be researched before the voter’s eligibility can be confirmed and the provisional ballot counted.
+All Vote by Mail ballot envelope signatures must be verified, ballots extracted from their envelopes, and then scanned before the results can be reported.
+Conditional voter registration and provisional ballots must be reviewed before the voter’s eligibility can be confirmed and the ballot counted.

-Vote by Mail ballots can be “challenged” for a number of reasons, such as the signature on the ballot envelope not matching the voter registration record, or because the voter didn’t sign the ballot envelope at all.
-A voter whose ballot has been “challenged” due to a signature issue can verify their signature until 5 p.m. on March 30, 2020.
+Vote by Mail ballots can be “challenged” for a number of reasons, such as the signature on the ballot envelope not matching the voter registration record, or because the voter didn’t sign the ballot envelope.
+Outreach is done for all voters where there is a signature issue.
+A voter whose ballot has been “challenged” due to a signature issue can verify their signature until 5 p.m. two days before the election is certified.

 One Percent Manual Tally